nginxinc/nginx-amplify-doc/amplify-guide.md

 ##### Creating the Config File from a Template

 ```
-# api_key="ffeedd0102030405060708090a0b0c" && \
+# api_key="ffeedd0102030405060708" && \
 sed "s/api_key.*$/api_key = ${api_key}/" \
 /etc/amplify-agent/agent.conf.default > \
 /etc/amplify-agent/agent.conf
 ```

 API_KEY is a unique API key assigned to your Amplify account.
 You will see your API key when adding a new system in the Amplify web interface.
-You can also find the API key in the Account Information menu.
+You can also find the API key in the *Account* menu.

-##### Starting and Stopping Amplify Agent
+##### Starting and Stopping the Agent

 ```
 # service amplify-agent start